ztlevi/HotGit/README.md

 ## TODO

 1. Mobx
+2. Use custom view for repos instead of WebView
-2. Coverage
+3. Coverage
-3. Eslint
+4. Eslint
-4. Travis
+5. Travis